FherRodz/davis-programming-language/README.md

    * Queue

 ### How to O.P.E.R.A.T.E
-1. Write or modify the three DaVis functions on the "test.davis" file
+1. Write or modify the three DaVis functions on the "`test.davis`" file
    1. Canvas
      * dimensions => two integers determining the size of the canvas screen
      * background color (bgColor) => one of **WHITE**, **BLACK**, **GREEN**, **YELLOW**, **RED**, **BLUE**